Especially For You– Finding a New Purpose after Unspeakable Loss

 A work of narrative nonfiction by Ken Brack

-I needed to weave their stories together in order to make some meaning of my own.
+I needed to weave their stories together in order to make any meaning of our own.

 In the predawn hours of November 15, 2002, every parent’s worst nightmare strikes the author and his wife, who learn that their son has died in a car crash along with a friend.
 Restless and sometimes combative, loved by his buds and family, Mike was just eighteen and beginning to figure things out.
 As the author, a longtime journalist and aspiring teacher, reaches the state police, his gut tells him that their lives will never be the same.
 The couple has joined a club that no one signs up for.